 Our groceries were nearly gone, and, coincidentally, it was our maids’ day off.
 There was no choice but to manage everything myself.
 I brought my eldest child with me to the store while the younger ones stayed with their grandparents.
 Even something as ordinary as grocery shopping suddenly felt heavier, more deliberate.
-Every item placed into the cart had to be measured not just by need, but by budget.
+Every item placed into the cart had to be measured not only by necessity, but by budget.
 Each decision carried the invisible weight of responsibility that now rested entirely on my shoulders.

 “Papa,” she said firmly, “it’s time to go to church.”